Thomas F. Wilson: Career

 In 1992, he voiced gangster Tony Zucco in Batman: The Animated Series and police detective Matt Bluestone in the animated series Gargoyles.
 In 1994, Wilson was briefly reunited with his Back to the Future co-star Christopher Lloyd in the film Camp Nowhere.
 He later went to co-star with Mark Hamill in the video game Wing Commander III: Heart of the Tiger.
 It was the third chapter in the Wing Commander series, but the first to feature live action.
 The character played by Wilson was Major Todd "Maniac" Marshall, a fellow starfighter pilot to Hamill's character.
 Wilson starred in the sequels Wing Commander IV: The Price of Freedom (1995) and Wing Commander: Prophecy (1997) and contributed his voice to the animated series Wing Commander Academy (1996) in the same role.
 He guest starred in an episode of Lois & Clark: The New Adventures of Superman in 1997.

 Wilson played McKinley High School's Coach Ben Fredricks in the 1999–2000 NBC comedy drama Freaks and Geeks.

 Wilson has done voice-over work for the Nickelodeon television series SpongeBob SquarePants.
 He has voiced many villainous characters that are physically strong and menacing, such as Flats the Flounder in the third-season episode "The Bully", The Tattletale Strangler in "SpongeBob Meets the Strangler", and the non-villainous character Reg the Club Bouncer in "No Weenies Allowed".
 In 2005, he played Coach Phelps in the TV series Zoey 101.

 In 2009, he released his first stand-up comedy special and second comedy album, Tom Wilson: Bigger Than You.

 According to a 2012 Gawker article, the rise in popularity of the Back to the Future series led many people to repeatedly ask Wilson questions about the films and his co-stars.
 Because he found the repetitive nature of the questions to be both amusing and frustrating, he wrote a song about them titled "Biff's Question Song" which he includes in his stand-up routine.
 He hosted a podcast, Big Pop Fun, on the Nerdist Network from 2011 to 2014.
 The podcast featured Wilson sharing stories of his career, as well as informal chats with show business friends including Samm Levine, Blake Clark, Steve Oedekerk and "Weird Al" Yankovic.

 Wilson maintains a YouTube channel, where he regularly vlogs.
 As of April 2025, his channel has over 44,400 subscribers.

 Personal life

-Wilson married Caroline Thomas on July 6, 1985.
+Wilson married Caroline Thomas on July 6, 1985, exactly three days after Back to the Future was released.
 They have four children, and live in Los Angeles, California.

 Wilson is a devout Catholic and released a contemporary Christian album in 2000 called In the Name of the Father.
 He is a painter in his spare time, and many of his paintings focus on classic children's toys.
 In 2006, he was selected to join the California Featured Artist Series at Disneyland.